 They have started with simple intro bios and will over the subsequent weeks add all of their challenges, accomplishments, frustrations, Christmas lists, etc. This will also fulfill the constant request from the grandparents for more updates about the children, yeah Pop I'm talking about you. ;-)

 We've had so many encouraging comments about the older girls' posts but we also want the youngers to get involved so look for short videos, drawings, photo diaries, small scale sculpture, flash mob choreography and safari excursions.
 Xander would make a fantastic safari guide all he needs is a financial backer to send him to North Uganda for training.

 Pray for Jeri.
 Almost as soon as she got here two of the long-term gals took her under their wing and showed her the way to get things done.
 They have been an invaluable help and resource in getting settled and they have been good friends.
 As one would expect in this business both are leaving the country for a spell and Jeri is at a loss.
 Pray she finds new friends to share this experience with.
 She is already serving in two separate women's ministries, joining a homeschooling collective, and will be starting her Ugandan midwife certification this winter but a friend would be a blessing.

-Thank you for making it possible for us to do the hard things.
+Thank you for your prayers.
 If you've missed any of our previous posts check our site at clarks2africa.blogspot.com.
 And visit their site at clark-kids-in-africa.blogspot.com.